 - Buldak sauce: Other spicy enoki mushroom recipes will often call for this sauce, which is essentially a spicy Korean condiment that can be added to pretty much anything (I usually mix it into my noodles or even drizzle it on top of pizza).
 They do have varieties with different spice levels and flavors, so purchase the one you think you’d enjoy the most.

-- Capsaicin powder: this is another Korean chili powder, but it’s extremely spicy.
+- Capsaicin powder: This is another Korean chili powder, but it’s extremely spicy.
 A little goes a long way with this stuff, so start with less and work your way up to your desired spice level.
 This mixes perfectly with sauces and soups, so it’s a great addition to your pantry if you’re a fan of spicy food.

-- Chili peppers: any kind will do; Thai chilli, Jalapeño, or Habanero would work great.
-You can add them directly into the sauce to help them release their oils, or simply use as a garnish!
+- Chili peppers: any kind will do: Thai chilli, Jalapeño, or Habanero would work great.
+You can add them directly into the sauce to help them release their oils, or simply use as a garnish.

 Cooking Tips